yashpatel2711/python_calc/readme.md

     - Define evaluateExpression method in it.
     - Pass the expression in the above listed method and check whether it throws any exception or not, if not then print the result.

+## 5. controller.py
+**Create controller.py.
+In this module add the following things:**

+    - Define a class named Controller.
+    - Build a constructor which calls model and view parameters in it.
+    - Define 3 functions in it:
+        1. calculateResult: for evaluating result of expression.
+        2. buildExpression: for validating and building the expression.
+        3. connectSignals: to connect the expression through the buttons we defined in Step-3.